devcontainers/spec/proposals/consolidate-merged-lifecycle-hook-schema.md

 # Goal

 This proposal aims to raise a concept of the 'mergedConfiguration' into the specification, so that implementing tools can generate, as well as consume, a 'merged' `devcontainer.json` file that is the computed merge after parsing a user 'devcontainer.json'.
 [The merging logic is already documented](https://containers.dev/implementors/spec/#merge-logic).
-This proposal focuses on standarding an output JSON format to represent this merge.
+This proposal focuses on standardizing an output JSON format to represent this merge.

 Properties that can not or should not be represented as `devcontainer.json` properties are prepended with a `$`.
-This proposal standardizes how these properies should be processed and outputted to file, so that implementing tools can write/consume them consistently.
+This proposal standardizes how these properties should be processed and outputted to file, so that implementing tools can write/consume them consistently.

 ## Motivation